 The Federal Communications Commission (FCC) is currently creating rules for the first time to conduct voluntary incentive auctions of spectrum, including broadcast TV spectrum, as authorized by Congress in 2012.
 NAB is working to ensure that the FCC implements the law as Congress intended and that broadcasters who do not volunteer are unharmed by the process.

 In 2012, the FCC issued a lengthy and complex rulemaking notice regarding the auction process.
-In response, NAB filed comments at the FCC noting that viewer protection should be of paramount importance during the auction process.
-NAB encouraged the FCC to coordinate closely with Canada and Mexico to ensure viewers in border areas are not harmed.
-Broadcasters also asked the FCC to avoid interference between broadcasters and wireless carriers as it develops its new plan for both services, and to ensure that broadcasters relocated during the repacking are reimbursed for all reasonable costs in a timely and equitable manner.
+In response, NAB filed comments saying that protecting viewers should be one of the FCCâ€™s central goals during the auction process.
+NAB has encouraged the FCC to coordinate closely with Canada and Mexico to ensure viewers in border areas are not harmed.
+Broadcasters have also asked the FCC to avoid interference between broadcasters and wireless carriers as it develops its new band plan for both services, and to ensure that broadcasters relocated during the repacking process are reimbursed for all reasonable costs in a timely and equitable manner.

-In March and April, NAB made additional filings opposing the FCCâ€™s announced plans to alter the methodology used to calculate television stationsâ€™ population coverage and interference, contrary to the spectrum auction legislation.
+NAB has made additional filings opposing the FCCâ€™s announced plans to alter the methodology used to calculate television stationsâ€™ population coverage and interference, which is contrary to the spectrum auction legislation.

 NAB continues to support truly voluntary spectrum incentive auctions that protect broadcasters electing not to participate and ensure viewers retain access to the local news, emergency information and quality programming on which they rely, and safeguard viewersâ€™ ability to take advantage of broadcast innovations on the horizon.
 NAB is participating in the incentive auction rulemaking proceeding and will continue to emphasize that:

 Congress should provide strong oversight to ensure that the FCC implements the voluntary incentive auction legislation as intended and that the viewer protections provided by the law are fully preserved.